Kasato Central Forest Reserve

 Kasato Central Forest Reserve is a protected tropical forest that is located in Kiryanga subcounty in Kagadi District in Western Uganda.
 It covers an area of 26.82 km^{2}(2691 hectares).
 It managed by the National Forestry Authority.
 It was designated a reserve in 1965.
 Its WPDA ID is 39988.

 Geography and structure

 Kasato Central Forest Reserve is located at coordinates: in Western Uganda.
 It acts as water catchment area for River Ruzaire.
 Kasato is used for both Ecological and Environmental purposes.
-Kasato provides a corridot linkage between other larger forests from Semuliki Wildlife Reserve to Kagombe Forest Reserve, up to Bugoma Forest Reserve and through riverine forest to Budongo Forest Reserve.
+Kasato provides a corridor linkage between other larger forests from Semuliki Wildlife Reserve to Kagombe Forest Reserve, up to Bugoma Forest Reserve and through riverine forest to Budongo Forest Reserve.

 Kasato CFR contains 316 hectares of bush, 217 ha of grasslands, and 115 ha of small scale farmland.

 Biodiversity

 Kasato CFR is a home to the endangered Olea welwitschii and Prunus africana tree species, and animals such as chimpanzees.